Howard Wolowitz: Relationships

 In the early seasons, Howard was consistently depicted as the most perverted of the guys.
 For example, he develops a mathematical formula for the likelihood of his having relations by applying and modifying the Drake equation to include the "Wolowitz coefficient", which he defines as "neediness times dress size squared".
 When questioned if he is serious, he states, "I'm a horny engineer...I never joke about math or sex".

 Howard's techniques in approaching women are varied, including magic and card tricks.

 Along with Leonard and Raj, Howard also attempts to woo Missy, Sheldon's twin sister.
 His offer is not accepted, although it was clear she was waiting for Raj.
 Katee Sackhoff appears as herself in "The Vengeance Formulation", where she is fantasized as Howard's dream girl.
 She appears again in season 4, in the same role.

 In the beginning of the series, Howard shows an interest in Penny, but the interest is primarily sexual and she always rejects him.
 After yet another approach by Howard, Penny finally confronts him about the way he treats women, giving a brutal assessment of him from the woman's point of view.
 This greatly affects Howard and he falls into a depression, missing work and staying home.
 When Penny apologizes, Howard tells her about his past relationships and Penny shows some sympathy for him; after her comforting words, Howard tries to kiss her, but she reacts by breaking his nose.
-With the situation resolved, Penny believes they have come to an "understanding", but Howard instead thinks he was merely "halfway to pity sex" with her.
+With the situation resolved, Penny believes they have come to an "understanding", but Howard instead thinks he was merely "half-way to pity sex" with her.

 In the first season, he forms a sexual relationship with Christy, a friend of Penny's from Omaha but it quickly becomes apparent that Christy is materialistic and using Howard, ultimately resulting in her leaving after getting into an argument with Howard's mother.

 During the second season, he goes on a date with Stephanie Barnett but fails to form a relationship with her as she chooses to date Leonard instead.
-While they did fall out, they quickly made up when Stephanie promises to introduce Howard to an attractive friend.
+While they did fall out, they quickly made up when Stephanie promised to introduce Howard to an attractive friend.

 Howard later engages in a "friends with benefits" relationship with Leslie Winkle, which brings him a few benefits besides sex.
-However, he still becomes depressed when Leslie leaves him some time later.
+However, he still becomes depressed when Leslie leaves him sometime later.
 In order to cheer him up, Leonard and Raj take Howard to Las Vegas and manage to hire a prostitute for him.

 When the guys travel by train to a symposium in San Francisco, Howard gets a chance to talk to Summer Glau (portraying herself).
-His clumsy attempts at impressing the actress fail, despite his being in a confined environment with her for several hours.
+His clumsy attempts at impressing the actress fail, despite he being in a confined environment with her for several hours.